Aetius campaign in the Alps: Aftermath

 After the fall of Felix, Aëtius has become the most powerful soldier of the Western Roman Empire.

 Aetius' performance put evil blood on the imperial authority in Ravenna.
 The tension between the quirky general and Galla Placidia led her to put all her pawns on Bonifatius and she dropped Aetius.
 When Aëtius left Italy in 432 to participate in the war against the Franks, she lets Bonifatius return from Africa and appoints him as her new commander in chief.
 Aëtius's reaction is not long in coming and a Roman civil war breaks out between him and Bonifatius.

 Sources and interpretation

-A number of contemporary historians: Priscus, Prosper, Hydatius report on a campaign against the Juthungi and the Nori in 430 and 431 by Aëtius.
-Background information on the how and why of this campaign is largely lacking.
+A number of contemporary historians: Priscus, Prosper, Hydatius report about a campaign against the Juthungi and the Nori in 430 and 431 by Aëtius.
+Background information about the how and why of this campaign is largely lacking.
 Only Prosper lights up a tip of the veil by telling that there was a conspiracy against Aetius by Felix and Galla Placidia, and that Felix was murdered by Aetius.
-In addition to the circumstances that Aetius kept away in the conflict between Felix and Bonifatius and did not contribute to the war against the Vandals see current historians accusing Prosper of an indication that the two main generals of the Western army did not cooperate, or that there was a high-escending conflict that To an eruption came.
+In addition to the circumstances that Aetius kept away in the conflict between Felix and Bonifatius and did not contribute to the war against the Vandals, see current historians in the accusing of Prosper, an indication that the two main generals of the Western army did not cooperate, or that there was a high-escending conflict that To an eruption came.